Restraining Orders in Arizona

 A restraining order in Arizona is called an order of protection.
 You can watch our video about restraining orders in Arizona for more information.
 A restraining order in Arizona may be issued by a Justice of the Peace or a Superior Court Judge if an act of domestic violence has occurred or an order of protection is necessary to prevent an act of domestic violence from happening in the future.

 It is an unfortunate reality that domestic violence is a continuing problem for many spouses and children in Arizona.
-The order of protection laws in Arizona, however, provide powerful protective measures for victims of domestic violence, including civil orders of protection preventing contact between the parties and criminal statutes that can lead to the filing of serious criminal misdemeanor and felony charges for violating a restraining order in Arizona.
+The order of protection laws in Arizona, however, provide powerful protective measures for victims of domestic violence, including civil orders of protection preventing contact between the parties and criminal statutes that can lead to the filing of a serious criminal misdemeanor and felony charges for violating a restraining order in Arizona.

 It is also unfortunately true that some people attempt to manipulate and take advantage of the restraining order laws in Arizona.
 These laws are designed to protect victims of domestic violence by using orders of protection as a means to harass an innocent spouse, to wrongfully remove a husband or wife from home, or to obtain an unwarranted advantage in a child custody case.

 It is crucial for victims of domestic violence and those falsely accused of being abusive to understand the basics of the process of obtaining an order of protection in Arizona.
 The process typically begins with the person seeking the order of protection filing a petition for an order of protection with the clerk of the court.

 That petition is filed with forms obtained at the courthouse and is where the person seeking the order of protection informs the judge of the allegations justifying the request for the injunction in Arizona.

 Once filed, the person seeking the order of protection goes to a courtroom where he or she will see a Judge regarding that petition.
 The Judge will then review the request and may question you regarding the incidents alleged in the petition.